 - Recognize 3 differences between normal aging and dementia

-- List 2 assessment tools commonly used to assess cognition in older adults
+- Identify 2 assessment tools commonly used to assess cognition in older adults

-- List 2 interventions that are beneficial in those with dementia
+- Recognize 2 interventions that are beneficial in those with dementia

 Contact Hours: 3 contact hours in length (check your state’s approval status in the state specific course catalog for your profession).

-Target Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapist Assistants, Nurses
+Target Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapist Assistants, Nurses, Social Workers

 Instructional Level: Intermediate